gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - Used to distinguish exact same words or phrases from the material.
 - The entire reference question is part of the required question + answer.
 - If a quizzer needs to provide the reference question, the provided reference question must:
-    - Be of the exact same type as the one on the card (CR, CVR, MACR, MACVR).
-The quizmaster and/or answer judge must check to confirm this.
+    - Be of the exact same type (CR, CVR, MACR, MACVR) as the written question.
     - Have content AND wording is similar to the content and wording of the written question.
     - Have the determining word or phrase of the written question.
     - The interrogative word used is not a factor when deciding the valid type of a reference question.